Gamma matrices, Majorana fermions, and discrete symmetries in Minkowski and Euclidean signature

-Textbook discussions of the discrete $C$, $T$ symmetries of the Dirac equation tend to feel unsatisfactory because they make use of representation dependent properties of the gamma matrices and other basis-dependent operations such as complex conjugation and transposition.
-Complex conjugation of the components of a vector is basis dependent because the vector can have real components in one basis and imaginary components in another, and when a matrix acts on a vector space its transpose acts on the dual space.
-In the absence of some preferred metric there is no natural identification of a vector space with its dual, and equating a spinor to a transposed spinor, as we do in charge conjugation, is necessarily {\it unnatural}.
-The rest of the linear-algebra aspects of the Dirac equation --- the dimensions of the irreducible gamma-matrix representations, Lorentz transformations, and the existence of the Weyl spinors in even dimensions --- can be derived without using these operations purely from the Clifford algebra obeyed by the gamma matrices.
+Textbook discussions of the discrete $C$, $T$ symmetries of the Dirac equation tend to feel unsatisfactory because they make use of representation-specific properties of the gamma matrices and other basis-dependent operations such as complex conjugation and transposition.
+Complex conjugation of the components of a vector is basis-dependent operation because the vector can have real components in one basis and imaginary components in another, and when a matrix acts on a vector space $V$ its transpose acts on the dual space $V^*$.
+In the absence of some preferred metric there is no natural identification of a vector space with its dual and equating a spinor to a transposed spinor as we do in charge conjugation is necessarily {\it unnatural}.
+Other linear-algebra aspects of the Dirac equation --- the dimensions of the irreducible gamma-matrix representations, Lorentz transformations, and the existence of the Weyl spinors in even dimensions --- can be derived purely from the Clifford algebra obeyed by the gamma matrices without using these operations.
 A particular consequence of the basis-choice dependence is that Majorana fermions are usually defined by ugly equations containing non-covariant-looking products of gamma matrices that vary from book to book \cite{curious}.

 It is also widely asserted that there is no such thing as a Majorana fermion in four Euclidean dimensions.
 This last is a great pity because we would like to study Majorana fermions using heat-kernel regularized path integrals or by lattice-theory computations, and these tools are only available in Euclidean signature.